-Gram stains are best performed on fresh cultures-older cells may have damaged cell walls which may not produce an accurate Gram reaction.
-Some species of bacteria are Gramvariable, appearing as a mix of both Gram-positive and Gram-negative reactions.
+Gram stains are best performed on fresh cultures-older cells may have damaged cell walls and not give the proper Gram reaction.
+Certain species are known as Gram-variable, which appear as a mix of both Gram-positive and Gram-negative reactions on the slide.
 The decolorization step is also critical for accurate results.
-This step uses an alcohol/acetone mixture that disrupts the outer membrane and thin layer of peptidoglycan of Gram-negative cells.
-When under-decolorization occurs, the decolorizer is not left on long enough and Gramnegative bacteria retain too much of the crystal violet, causing them to appear purple instead of pink.
-Likewise, over-decolorization causes Gram-positive cells to lose crystal violet and appear pink after counterstaining with safranin.
+This step uses an alcohol/acetone mixture that dissolves the outer membrane and thin layer of peptidoglycan of Gram-negative cells.
+When under-decolorization occurs, the decolorizer is not left on long enough and Gram-negative bacteria retain too much of the crystal violet, causing them to appear purple instead of pink.
+Likewise, over-decolorization causes Gram-positive cells to lose crystal violet and appear pink (or purplish-pink) after counterstaining with safranin.

 Another common mistake is in the preparation of the heat-fixed bacterial smear.
-The main purpose of heat-fixing is to adhere the bacterial cells to the microscope slide (it also denatures the proteins, killing the cells as well).
+The main purpose of heat-fixing is to adhere the bacterial cells to the microscope slide (it also denatures the proteins and kills them, too).
 If you forget to do this step, or do it inadequately, then the cells will be washed off in all the subsequent steps of your staining process and there will be no bacteria on the slide to observe!
 Variable colors are also observed if bacterial cells are not spread evenly in a drop of water when preparing a smear from solid media.
 This could result in uneven decolorization during the Gram staining procedure and both purple and pink cells in a slide made from one type of bacteria.
-For example, thick areas of a smear made from Gram- negative bacteria might be under-decolorized, causing cells in those areas only to appear purple, while remaining cells are pink as expected (Figure 3.9).
+For example, thick areas of a smear made from Gramnegative bacteria might be under-decolorized, causing cells in those areas only to appear purple, while remaining cells are pink as expected (Figure 4).